 - Inclusive Leadership – For individual contributors to take training seriously, they need to see that their leaders are as well.
 That’s why it’s important to have DEI training specifically for leaders.
 Renown leadership expert and founder and CEO of Work Meaningful, Justin Jones-Fosu, has an entire series on an Inclusive Mindset in our content library.
 He discusses what diversity is and isn’t, paints a picture of what an inclusive mindset looks like, defines the circles of grace model, and showcases the importance of listening to learn about others’ experiences, all things that help managers become intentionally inclusive leaders.

-- Becoming an Ally – An ally is any person that is actively promoting and striving to advance a culture of inclusion through their actions that benefit people as a whole.
+- Becoming an Ally – An ally is any person who is actively promoting and striving to advance a culture of inclusion through their actions to benefit people as a whole.
 To be a true ally, people should:

 - Lift others up by advocating for them